pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 <div class="webgpu_center compute-diagram"><div data-diagram="reduceDiagram"></div></div>

 We can use just one shader and we just have to pass in a stride to reduce the chunks down to one chunk.
-The stride is the number of chunks we need to look at get the second chunk we're summing with.
+The stride is the number of chunks we need to advance to get to the second chunk we're summing with.
 If we pass in a stride of 1 then we'll sum adjacent chunks.
 If we pass in a stride of 2 then we sum every other chunk. etc...